 Patrick Fedick is currently a double major in Chemistry, with a concentration in Advanced Chemistry, and Psychology.
-He is pursing three minors in Physics, Information Technology, and Philosophy.
-When Patrick is not in class he does research with Dr. Tongesayi and serves as a lab assistant and Peer Learning Assistant; he is always around on campus.
-After Monmouth he plans on working towards a PhD in an undecided area of chemistry.
-When not doing school-related activities at Monmouth, he enjoys reading at the beach, watching boxing and MMA, and working out.
+He is pursing two minors in Physics and Information Technology.
+When Patrick is not in class he does research with Dr. Tongesayi and serves as a lab assistant for the Chemistry and Information Technology Departments, a Peer Learning Assistant, a Supplemental Instructor, a Peer Tutor, and the President of the Chemistry Club.
+He is always around on campus!
+After Monmouth he plans on working towards a PhD in analytical chemistry.
+When not doing school-related activities at Monmouth, he enjoys reading at the beach, watching MMA, and working out.

-Chris Mahrous is currently a sophomore and is a biology major with a concentration in molecular cell physiology and a minor in chemistry.
+Chris Mahrous is currently a junior and is a biology major with a concentration in molecular cell physiology and a minor in chemistry.
 Chris is a science enthusiast and is particularly interested in the chemistry and biology of the human body.
 His career goal is to earn a PhD / MD and practice medicine in a hospital setting.
 Aside from academics, Chris enjoys the outdoors, sports such as soccer and football, being with friends, and enjoying life to its fullest by trying new things all of the time.
 Chris is very outgoing and enjoys meeting new people in hopes of making new friendships.
 He enjoys helping others, and understands the potential positive effects of being a peer mentor on Monmouth University First Year Students.

 Monali Patel is a biology major with a concentration in molecular cell physiology and a minor in chemistry and is hoping to attend medical school after graduation.
 Monali is also a member of the Honors School and is a Monmouth Medical Scholar.
 Additionally, she stays involved on campus as a member of both Phi Eta Sigma and Circle K. In her free time, Monali enjoys playing tennis, reading, volunteering, traveling, and hanging out with family and friends.
 She is available for peer mentoring by request.